 A Grade Ahead has implemented a proprietary blended learning program that offers our students the best of both worlds: paper and pencil lessons and practice questions combined with online content and adaptive activities with immediate explanation and automatic grading.
 The cornerstone of A Grade Ahead has always been our outstanding curriculum and we are proud to continue that tradition as we embrace technology and offer our students a more efficient way of learning.

 As in the past, your student’s weekly lesson will be available in a paper booklet.
 Academy students will go to their weekly class and an educated teacher will present the lesson, Enrichment at Home families will have the option to either teach the lesson independently, as they do now, or add-on teacher instruction with virtual classes.

 To reinforce the lesson, your student will complete online content and interactive activities at A Grade Ahead Online’s website—online.agradeahead.com.
 Each student will have a unique log in and password to use and can complete the activities at his or her leisure.
 (The amount of homework is the same as it has been in the past—the equivalent of three days of homework exercises.)

-Your student’s work will be automatically graded with immediate feedback.
-The online activities also have a rationale for all questions, so students can see why they got the question wrong or right.
+Your student’s work will be automatically graded.
+The online activities also have a rationale for all questions, so students can see why they got the question correct or incorrect.

-You can log in to check your student’s progress, look at progress reports, view the badges your student has earned, and more!
+You can log in to check your student’s progress, look at reports, view the badges your student has earned, and more!
 Just use your student’s log in and password to access his or her dashboard.